blekane/Devopseasylearning/Helm/Install-and-Delete.md

 **2- Delete the release with Helm 3**

-If we delete a release with `helm uninstall jenkins-test` with `--purge`, will not be able to install the it with the same release name.
+If we delete a release with `helm uninstall jenkins-test` without `--purge`, will not be able to install the it with the same release name.
 It is a good idea to use `helm uninstall jenkins-test --purge` do delete a release with the release name in the cluster
 ```
 helm uninstall jenkins-test
 helm del --purge jenkins-test